 Historically, job hunting has been a very reactive process – you see a job posted on a job board or with a recruitment agency and you apply.
 The truth is, successful job hunting today is a proactive process.
 Many job openings never make it as far as a job board or a recruitment agency.
-Mastering this proactive approach to job hunting could vastly improve your chances of scooping a great job quickly.
+Mastering this proactive approach to job hunting with speculative applications could vastly improve your chances of scooping a great job quickly.

-This isn’t just sending out your CV to every company you can think of, this process is a targeted strategy that allows you to use your time productively.
+But this isn’t just sending out your CV to every company you can think of, this process is a targeted strategy that allows you to use your time productively.

-Identify where jobs are currently available (or will be soon)
+- Identify where jobs are currently available (or will be soon)

 Use your network – talk to people about the sort of jobs you’re looking for.
 Ask your contacts to let you know if they hear of people who are moving on or if there are recruitment events happening locally.
 Attend career fairs to discuss open vacancies but also to make connections with people who may be recruiting in the future.

-Identify where jobs will be available in the future
+- Identify where jobs will be available in the future

 Monitor news sites for stories of companies expanding or moving into the area.
 There are several aggregator sites such as ‘Google news’ where you can search various news outlets at one time and set up news alerts.
 With an alert in place, you’ll receive emails when news stories matching your keywords are published.
 News stories of company expansions, new facility developments or increasing productivity are all things that will highlight jobs in the future.

-Identify key people within expanding companies and reach out to them
+- Identify key people within expanding companies and reach out to them

 Once you’ve highlighted companies that are in the process of expanding, or will be soon, identify key people within these organisations and begin networking with them using sites such as LinkedIn.
 This can help you develop relationships, find out where to monitor for updates and increase your profile within these companies.